 Supplementary Figure 3 provides the PVE of the genetic and ensemble models implemented with the three models (non-linear ML, linear regression, and LASSO).
 Across self-reported race/ethnic groups the results varied and there is no one method that is always superior to others.
 Notably, non-linear ML genetic model is almost never the best model.
 Figure 4c compares the performance of the global PRS model (level 3) with the local PRS model that used a linear regression genetic model (because it tended to perform better than other genetic model specifications).
 The local PRS genetic model sometimes performed equally well compared to the global PRS model, despite using less information (local compared to genome-wide PRS).
+Potential reasons include local PRS models separately accounting for the contributions of different genomic LD regions.
+Some regions may be more or less important than others in some individuals, based on genetics and/or covariate characteristics, so the flexibility of the local models may be useful especially in datasets including individuals with diverse genetic backgrounds, lifestyles, and environmental exposures.

-As the local PRSs are based on the UKBB+ICBP GWAS and were generated using the 10-2 p-value threshold, it is interesting to compare the genetic model that used them to the genetic model with a single UKBB+ICBP PRS (model complexity level 1).
-Considering the combined TOPMed test dataset, for SBP, the genetic model using linear regression and local PRSs has better PVE compared to the linear regression genetic model with one global PRS, (PVE=4.8% versus 4.4%).
+As the local PRSs are based on the UKBB+ICBP GWAS and were generated using the 10-2 p-value threshold, it is interesting to compare the genetic model that used them (results in Supplementary Figure 3) to the genetic model with a single UKBB+ICBP PRS (model complexity level 1; results in Supplementary Figure 2).
+Considering the combined TOPMed test dataset, for SBP, the genetic model using linear regression and local PRSs has better PVE (4.8%) compared to the linear regression genetic model with one global PRS (PVE= 4.4%).
 However, this was not true for DBP (linear regression local PRS model PVE =2.6% versus 4.4% for global, single PRS linear regression).
-The ML global PRS model with complexity level 1 performed the same (for SBP) or better (DBP) than linear regression local PRS models.
-Surprisingly, when focusing on Hispanic/Latino individuals, local PRS models performed substantially better than global PRS complexity level 1 models: genetic local PRS model PVEs ranged from 1.6% to 5.7% (across methods and BP traits), while global PRS level 1 model PVEs were at most 1.5%.
-Supplementary Table 8 reports complete performance results (attained PVEs) from the genetic models (PVEs of predicting residuals from the baseline model) and ensemble models (PVEs of predicting the raw trait) estimated in cross validation on the training dataset, and from the independent test dataset using local PRS in TOPMed dataset.
+The non-linear ML global PRS model with complexity level 1 performed the same (for SBP) or better (DBP) than linear regression local PRS models.
+Surprisingly, when focusing on Hispanic/Latino individuals, local PRS models performed substantially better than global PRS complexity level 1 models: genetic local PRS model PVEs ranged from 1.6% to 5.7% (across methods and BP traits), while global PRS level 1 model PVEs were at most 1.5% (see Supplementary Figure 2).
+Supplementary Table 11 reports complete performance results (attained PVEs) from the genetic models (PVEs of predicting residuals from the baseline model) and ensemble models (PVEs of predicting the raw trait) estimated in cross validation on the training dataset, and from the independent test dataset using local PRS in TOPMed dataset.

 Challenges of model generalization to clinical data